Chantal Hagel

-Chantal Hagel (born 20 July 1998) is a German professional footballer who plays as a central midfielder for Spanish Liga F club Sevilla FC and the Germany national team.
+Chantal Hagel (born 20 July 1998) is a German professional footballer who plays as a central midfielder for Frauen-Bundesliga club VfB Stuttgart and the Germany national team.

 Club career

 Hagel began playing football in Eutingen im Gäu at SV Eutingen.
 Then she played for VfL Nagold until 2014.
 She then played for SC Freiburg's B youth team for a year before moving up to the second team.
 After just one season, she moved to Hoffenheim.
 She played for TSG 1899 Hoffenheim II from 2016 to 2019, first in the two-track Bundesliga, her last season in the meanwhile single-track 2nd Bundesliga, 68 league games in which she scored 18 goals.

 She was promoted to Bundesliga club TSG 1899 Hoffenheim and made her debut on 24 August 2019 (matchday 2) in a 4–0 home win against 1.
 FC Köln, substituting for Franziska Harsch in the 74th minute.
 On 27 January 2023, VfL Wolfsburg announced that Chantal Hagel would be signed for the 2023/24 season.

 On 7 July 2025, Hagel joined Spanish club Sevilla FC on a one-year contract, becoming the club's first-ever German player.
+In her season-long stint with Sevilla, Hagel made 25 appearances across all competitions and scored once.

+In June 2026, Hagel signed for newly-promoted Frauen-Bundesliga club VfB Stuttgart on a two-year deal.